Amazon.com: Greedfall: The Dying World ...

 Healer

-The Healer is entirely party-focused.
-Magic attacks and damage-over-time options exist but are not efficient damage dealers.
-Pick this profile only if keeping your team alive is the absolute priority.
-Focus leads, followed by Will and Endurance.
+The Healer exists entirely for party support.
+Magic attacks and damage-over-time options are present but inefficient.
+Choose this profile only if keeping teammates alive is your absolute priority.
+Focus dominates, with Will and Endurance following.

 • Skill Trees: Paths of Charity, Teer Fradee Bracelets